ChainAgnostic/CAIPs/CAIPs/caip-74.md

 ---

 ## Simple Summary

-Represent a chain-agnostic Object Capability (OCAP), created using [EIP-4361](https://github.com/ethereum/EIPs/blob/5e9b0fe0728e160f56dd1e4cbf7dc0a0b1772f82/EIPS/eip-4361.md) (or similar for other blockchains), as an [IPLD](https://ipld.io) object.
+Represent a chain-agnostic Object Capability (OCAP), created using [CAIP-122](), as an [IPLD](https://ipld.io) object.

 ## Abstract

-In this document we define a way to present a result of [EIP-4361 "Sign-in with Ethereum"](https://github.com/ethereum/EIPs/blob/5e9b0fe0728e160f56dd1e4cbf7dc0a0b1772f82/EIPS/eip-4361.md) signing operation as an [IPLD](https://ipld.io)-based object capability (OCAP).
+In this document we define a way to present a result of [CAIP-122]() signing operation as an [IPLD](https://ipld.io)-based object capability (OCAP).
-As we expect other blockchains to follow a path similar to Ethereum, CAIP seems to be the best place for such a proposal.

 ## Motivation

-"Sign-in with Ethereum" is a way for a user to authenticate into a service, and provide authorization.
-In essence, it is a signature of a well-formed payload, that can be read by a human as well as a machine.
+"Sign-in with X" is a way for a user to authenticate into a service, and provide authorization.
+In essense, it is a signature of a well-formed payload.

 We could see this as a stepping point for a _rich_ capability-based authorization system.

 In order to do this, we would like to have a standardized IPLD-based representation of the payload and the signature, that together comprise a capability.

 ## Specification